joreilly/MortyComposeKMM/README.md

 Rick & Morty app to demonstrate use of GraphQL + Jetpack Compose (heavily based on https://github.com/Dimillian/MortyUI).
 This is also a Kotlin Multiplatform project with GraphQL code in shared module (making use of [Apollo library's Kotlin Multiplatform support](https://www.apollographql.com/docs/android/essentials/get-started-multiplatform/)).
-Right now app shows list of characters and episodes but plan is to update to show detail screens as well.

 Related Posts:
 * [Jetpack Compose and GraphQL, a very merry combination!](https://johnoreilly.dev/posts/jetpack-compose-graphql/)